Beaver Creek (Sappa Creek tributary)

+River in Kansas and Nebraska, U.S.

 Beaver Creek is a river in the states of Kansas and Nebraska.
 It begins north-northeast of Goodland, Kansas and flows into Sappa Creek West of Orleans, Nebraska.

 History

 On June 28, 1989, roughly 9 in of rain fell in Sherman and Cheyenne counties in Kansas.
 KDOT had to close a 0.5 mi section of K-117 by Herndon due to high water from the Beaver River flooding.